Prahlad Shinde: Early life

-Shinde was born on 1933 in Pimpalgaon village of Ahmednagar to Bhagvanrao and Sonabai Shinde.
+Shinde was born on 1933 in Mangalwedha village of Solapur to Bhagvanrao and Sonabai Shinde.
 He was the youngest child and had two elder brothers.
 He was introduced to music when he started accompanying his parents to do Kirtan and street singing to make the ends meet due to abject poverty.
 During his young age, he worked as a tabla player and chorus in Ismail Azad's Troupe and even got a chance to sing a small part in song Haider Ki Talvar.
-HMV gave a break to him when they release his first album which had four devotional songs.
+His Master's Voice gave a break to him when they release his first album which had four devotional songs.
 He went on to sing many Devotional and Folk songs which made him famous in Maharashtra.
 He also sang few Qawwalis.

 Shinde family

 Shinde married Rukminibai.
 Singers Anand Shinde, Milind Shinde and Dinkar Shinde are his sons.
-Adarsh Shinde, Utkarsh and Harshad, son of Anand, are his grandson.
-The Shinde family is influenced by B. R. Ambedkar and follows Buddhism.
+Adarsh Shinde, Utkarsh and Harshad, son of Anand, are his grandsons.